RednibCoding/MEMD/README.md

 ### Ignoring Memory Operations

-Use `memd_pause` to temporarily disable tracking for specific memory operations.
+Use memd_pause and memd_resume to temporarily disable and subsequently resume tracking for specific memory operations.
 This is particularly useful for handling memory allocated or freed by external libraries, which MEMD cannot track directly.

 ```c